vcc-csc212/sm21/_docs/labs/lab05/lab05.md

     > **Note:** You should initialize **all member variables** in all constructors so you don't end up with any garbage values.
 6. Implement and test `append()` and `prepend()`
     > **Notes:**
-- If the array is empty to begin with, increase its capacity to 1, otherwise, the array should increase its capacity by the scaling factor whenever it's full.
+- **If** the array is empty to begin with, increase its capacity to 1, **otherwise, if**, the array is full, you should increase its capacity by the scaling factor.
 - Recall the algorithm for inserting into an an array:
     ```
+    If array's capacity is 0 or if array does not exist:
+        Increase capacity to 1
+        dynamically allocate memory for new array
-    If array is NOT full:
+    Otherwise, if array is full:
-        insert into our array
-    If array IS full:
+        Increase capacity by the scaling factor
         dynamically allocate memory for new array (make sure you don't accidentally overwrite m_data)
         copy data from old array (array pointed to by m_data) into new array
         delete the old array (delete array pointed to by m_data, then reassign m_data to point to the new array)
+    Insert new value into array
     ```
 7. Implement and test `findFirstOf()` and `findLastOf()`
 8. Implement and test `removeLast()`, `removeFirst()`, and `clear()`